Aston Hall Centennial

 As Aston Hall completed a half-century of housing Millikin women, plans were made to add a new Women's dorm just to the south of Aston Hall.
 The two would then be connected and when the newer one was completed, Aston would undergo renovations.

-Above: from the 1908 Millidek page 43, showing the open area south of Aston Hall (right)
+From the 1908 Millidek page 43, showing the open area south of Aston Hall (right)

 This photo (above), taken in 1957 from the south porch of Aston shows the area south, looking out across the Wabash tracks toward the corner of Oakland and West Main St.